 Molting occurs when hermit crabs grow too large for their exoskeleton.
 The hermit crabs shed entirely and develop a new exoskeleton, usually when burrowed under the substrate.

 Molting hermit crabs must be left alone during this process.
 As the hermit crab has no exoskeleton, it has no protection, which makes it feel anxious.

 Hermit crabs eat more before molting to store fat, which resembles a fat bubble on the exoskeleton.
 Molting hermit crabs eat their shed exoskeletons and store water in their shells.

 Move the hermit crab to the isolation tank while it molts.
 During molting, hermit crabs appreciate being kept alone.
 With no rival hermit crabs around, it can shed in peace.

 Bullying and Aggression

-- Copper and chlorine from tap water
+- Copper and chlorine from tap water.

 Hermit crabs will attempt to rid themselves of infestation by bathing in saltwater.
-If this is ineffective, hermit crabs may willingly amputate their own legs.
+If this is ineffective, they may wilfully amputate their legs.

 The only way to deal with a mite infestation is to sterilize the enclosure.
 Relocate the hermit crabs temporarily and clean the walls, floors, toys, substrate, and decorations.